zjunlp/DeepKE/example/llm/README.md

 - Datasets and configuration
   In `data` folder, the given json file is in the format required by the data.

 The `conf` folder stores the set parameters.
 The parameters required to call the GPT3 interface are passed in through the files in this folder.

-In the named entity recognition task, `text_input` parameter is the prediction text, `examples` are examples with few or zero samples, which can be empty, `domain` is the domain of the prediction text, which can be empty, and `label` is the entity label set, which can also be empty.
-In the event extraction task, `text_input` parameter is the prediction text, `examples` are examples with few or zero samples, which can be empty, and `domain` is the domain of the prediction text, which can also be empty.
-In the union extraction task, `text_input` parameter is the prediction text, `examples` are examples with few or zero samples, which can be empty, and `domain` is the domain of the prediction text, which can also be empty.
+- In the Named Entity Recognition （NER） task, `text_input` parameter is the prediction text, `examples` are examples with few or zero samples, which can be empty, `domain` is the domain of the prediction text, which can be empty, and `label` is the entity label set, which can also be empty.

+- In the Event Extraction (EE) task, `text_input` parameter is the prediction text, `examples` are examples with few or zero samples, which can be empty, and `domain` is the domain of the prediction text, which can also be empty.

+- In the Relational Triple Extraction (RTE) task, `text_input` parameter is the prediction text, `examples` are examples with few or zero samples, which can be empty, and `domain` is the domain of the prediction text, which can also be empty.